rdkcentral/rdkservices/DisplaySettings/doc/DisplaySettingsPlugin.md

 <a name="method.setSurroundVirtualizer"></a>
 ## *setSurroundVirtualizer <sup>method</sup>*

 Sets the Surround Virtualizer boost.
+The Speaker/Surround Virtualizer enables a surround sound signal (including one generated by the Surround Decoder) to be rendered over a device with built-in speakers or headphones.

 ### Parameters